mazPrzemo89/pmuandlashesClientSide/README.md

 ## Products page

 Products page is also generating a list of Products from an array fetched from the database.
 Components are populated with data such as title, image, description, price.
-Clicking on Book appointments button will take you to the Calendar page where the bookig happens.
+Clicking on Book appointments button will take you to the Calendar page where the booking happens.

 ## Calendar page

 On the calendar page you are able to book your desired appointment from current date to three months ahead.
 You can choose from days and times previously set by the admin.
 To successfully book an appoinment you will have to pay deposit and provide a valid UK phone number to which a confirmation SMS message will be sent as well as a reminder one day before your appointment.
-Booked and overlaping hours will not be displayed in the UI, however admin user will be able to see all the booking times, booked are displayed in red, breaks in green.
+Booked and overlapping  hours will not be displayed in the UI, however admin user will be able to see all the booking times, booked are displayed in red, breaks in green.
 Admin can also book appointments form the calendar page without a need to pay a deposit.

 ## Bookings page